Skip to main content

 • EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-• Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+• Visa-required nationals currency}).
+Submit your application at the embassy of your primary destination.

-Airports in Sweden
+Stay Connected in Sweden

 Travel Questions about Sweden

-Do I need a visa or ETIAS to visit Sweden?
+Do I need ETIAS to visit Sweden?

-Is Sweden in the Schengen Area?
+Is Sweden part of the Schengen Area?

-How long can I stay in Sweden?
+How long can I stay in Sweden without a visa?

 Last updated: